Salmonella enterica

-Salmonella enterica (formerly Salmonella choleraesuis) is a rod-headed, flagellate, facultative anaerobic, Gram-negative bacterium and a species of the genus Salmonella.
-A number of its serovars are serious human pathogens.
+Salmonella enterica (formerly Salmonella choleraesuis) is a rod-shaped, flagellate, facultative anaerobic, Gram-negative bacterium and a species of the genus Salmonella.
+It is divided into six subspecies, arizonae (IIIa), diarizonae (IIIb), houtenae (IV), salamae (II), indica (VI), and enterica (I).
+A number of its serovars are serious human pathogens; many of them are (more specifically) serovars of Salmonella enterica subsp. enterica.

 Epidemiology

 Most cases of salmonellosis are caused by food infected with S. enterica, which often infects cattle and poultry, though other animals such as domestic cats and hamsters have also been shown to be sources of infection in humans.
-Investigations of vacuum cleaner bags have shown that households can act as a reservoir of the bacterium; this is more likely if the household has contact with an infection source (i.e., members working with cattle or in a veterinary clinic).
+It primarily resides in the intestinal tract of animals and humans and can be found in feedstuff, soil, bedding, litter, and fecal matter.

+The primary reservoir for the pathogen is poultry and 70% of human cases are attributed to the consumption of contaminated eggs, chicken, or turkey.
 Raw chicken eggs and goose eggs can harbor S. enterica, initially in the egg whites, although most eggs are not infected.
 As the egg ages at room temperature, the yolk membrane begins to break down and S. enterica can spread into the yolk.
 Refrigeration and freezing do not kill all the bacteria, but substantially slow or halt their growth.
 Pasteurizing and food irradiation are used to kill Salmonella for commercially produced foodstuffs containing raw eggs such as ice cream.
 Foods prepared in the home from raw eggs, such as mayonnaise, cakes, and cookies, can spread salmonellae if not properly cooked before consumption.
+Salmonella is the leading foodborne pathogen in the United States, causing the most deaths and having the highest cost burden.
+It is a resilient microorganism capable of surviving long periods of time in hot and dry environments, increasing its effectiveness as a pathogen and making it able to survive the harsh environments of the gastrointestinal tract and farms.

-S. enterica genomes have been reconstructed from up 6,500 year old human remains across Western Eurasia, which provides evidence for geographic widespread infections with systemic S. enterica during prehistory, and a possible role of the Neolithization process in the evolution of host adaptation.
+S. enterica genomes have been reconstructed from up to 6,500 year old human remains across Western Eurasia, which provides evidence for geographic widespread infections with systemic S. enterica during prehistory, and a possible role of the Neolithization process in the evolution of host adaptation.
 Additional reconstructed genomes from colonial Mexico suggest S. enterica as the cause of cocoliztli, an epidemic in 16th-century New Spain.
+In 1545, this outbreak of S. enterica spread explosively across what is now Mexico.
+Over the next century, the disease killed up to 90% of the Indigenous population.

+Children under the age of five years, the elderly, and immunosuppressed adults are at an increased risk of systemic dissemination of the disease and need specialized treatment to combat the disease.
+Drinking extra fluids and antibiotics such as fluoroquinolones are typical treatments.
+Complications of the disease often appear as anemia or septicaemia, and the mortality rate is 15% once these symptoms arise.

+The serogroup S. Typhi is the cause of typhoid fever.